MathieuFortune/mathieufortune.github.io/company.md

 __- Product enhancement -__ Sustain, improve your existing product's quality and performances by helping your team develop their skills and build critical functionalities.

-#### _I'm ready to add value to any team looking for an experienced and polyvalent Product Manager._
+#### _I'm ready to add value to any team looking for an experienced and polyvalent Senior Product Designer._

 <br/>